 You can replicate the same type of craft using craft foam by tracing the template pieces onto foam and drawing on a few of the details.

-It turns out really cute just with paper though -- the directions assume you'll be doing it just with paper.
+The bat turns out really cute just with paper though and it's sturdy enough to last for one or two Halloweens -- the directions assume you'll be doing it just with paper.

 - small empty box (we use kleenex boxes and shoe boxes)